jamesjosephreynolds/VehTracking/README.md

 boxes = [box1, box2, box3]
 ```

-The resulting scan areas can be seen in the video below.
+The resulting scan areas can be seen in the [boxscan.mp4 video](output_images/boxscan.mp4) below.
 I chose this frame for my test since it has two cars present.

 [![Whoops, there should be a picture here!](https://img.youtube.com/vi/SUZjjl_zIs4/0.jpg)](https://youtu.be/SUZjjl_zIs4)